swetabiox/Bioimage-Analysis-Resources/README.md

 1. [Napari](https://napari.org/stable/)
 2. [The PYthon Microscopy Environment](https://python-microscopy.org/): The PYthon Microscopy Environment is an open-source package providing image acquisition and data analysis functionality for a number of microscopy applications, but with a particular emphasis on single molecule localisation microscopy (PALM/STORM/PAINT etc).
 3. [pyTFM](https://pytfm.readthedocs.io/en/latest/): pyTFM is a python package that allows you to analyze force generation and stresses in cells, cell colonies and confluent cell layers growing on a 2 dimensional surface.
-4. [The Allen Cell & Structure Segmenter](https://www.allencell.org/segmenter.html): It is a Python-based open source toolkit developed at the Allen Institute for Cell Science for 3D segmentation of intracellular structures in fluorescence microscope images.

 (More Coming soon)